By Alexandra Kazakova | 10 min read

 Who Are The Micro-Influencers?

 Micro-influencers are creators with 1,000 to 50K followers.
 They are experts and thought leaders in their focused niche, such as fashion, travel, food, fitness, technology, and much more.
 Compared to the average consumer, micro-influencers have 22.2 times more weekly conversations related to product recommendations.
+So, if you’re starting a ghost kitchen, opening a bakery shop, or have any other niche business ideas, working with micro-influencers is the best way to success.

 Their followers perceive them as “People like me” and find them credible.
 Many people know that celebrity influencers are being paid big dollars to promote your brand, so they trust micro-influencers’ opinions more.
 It’s why we built our company as a micro influencer agency.